 - Where should you insert & attach the Dexcom G6 CGM Sensor on your body?

-- Digital biomarker for Diabetes can now be identified using your SmartPhone and a little AI
+- Digital biomarkers for diabetes can now be identified using your SmartPhone and a little AI

 - 5 Common Dexcom Errors and How to Fix Them